antonkoetzler/antonkoetzler/README.md

 # About Me
-1. I'm half Brazilian and fluent in Portuguese
+1. Half Brazilian and fluent in Portuguese & English
-2. Soon, I will be moving to Florianopolis, SC, Brazil 🎉
+2. I live in Florianopolis, SC, Brazil 🎉
 3. I've been programming seriously since 2019

 # Technologies, Languages, and Frameworks I use